Lymantria dispar dispar: Pheromones

 Disparlure has been synthesized artificially and has been used to confuse mating patterns or lead male moths into traps.
 However, this technique is less successful against concentrated populations, hence its main use may be to delay infestation until other ecological solutions are found.

 Impact

-The gypsy moth habitat overlaps with the northern tiger swallowtail, Papilio canadensis.
+The gypsy moth habitat overlaps with the northern tiger swallowtail (Papilio canadensis).
 Experiments indicate that known gypsy moth pathogens and gypsy moth bodily fluid negatively affect the survival of swallowtail larvae.
 Gypsy moth bodily fluid is lethal, and swallowtail caterpillars were prone to higher rates of parasitism when placed in the field near gypsy moth infestations.

-Lymantria dispar dispar causes widespread defoliation and costs the economy millions of dollars in damages.
+L. d. dispar causes widespread defoliation and costs the economy millions of dollars in damages.
 Total defoliation in America, from 1970 to 2010, was 80.4 e6acre.
 The worst year was 1981 with 12.9 e6acre defoliated.
 In 2010, 1207478 acre were defoliated.

 Forest defoliation by the gypsy moths each year affects the populations and reproductive success of forest-dwelling birds.
 Nests placed in defoliated sites suffered a higher predation rate than those in non-defoliated sites. gypsy moths have a direct impact on avian behavior in the American forests.